simphotonics/benchmark_runner/README.md

   }

   ```
+### 1. Running a Single Benchmark File
-A *single* benchmark file may be run as an executable:
+A *single* benchmark file may be run as a Dart executable:
 ```Console
 $ dart benchmark/example_async_benchmark.dart
 ```